 Director of the Father Sauer Academy

-Karen Hammen, the vice principal of St. Peter’s Catholic School in San Francisco’s Mission District, will serve as the director of the new Father Sauer Academy, SI’s new middle school program, starting in July.
+Karen Hammen has served as the director of the Father Sauer Academy, SI’s new middle school program, since July 2017.

 A veteran educator, Hammen is steeped in Jesuit tradition.
 She grew up attending Mass in a Jesuit parish in Missoula, Mont., she went to a Catholic high school that was once run by the Jesuits, she attended College of the Holy Cross, run by the Society of Jesus, and she served as a Jesuit Volunteer in New Orleans after college.
 She taught at the Sacred Heart Nativity Schools in San Jose sponsored by the Jesuits and led SI students on two immersion trips to Costa Rica in 2008 and 2009.
 She is currently a member of St. Agnes Parish, run by the Jesuits.

-She also brings a decade’s worth of experience working with Latino families in the Bay Area as well as two master’s degrees from the University of Notre Dame in Indiana, both from the school’s prestigious Alliance for Catholic Education (ACE) Program, which led her to teach in McAllen, Texas, and Birmingham, Ala.
+She also brings more than a decade’s worth of experience working with Latino families in the Bay Area as well as two master’s degrees from the University of Notre Dame in Indiana, both from the school’s prestigious Alliance for Catholic Education (ACE) Program, which led her to teach in McAllen, Texas, and Birmingham, Alabama.